indigo423/blog.no42.org/content/article/auf-die-harte-tour/index.md

 Re-run the command from step 7 again.

 Start OpenNMS Horizon core and enable it on system startup with
 ```bash
 sudo systemctl enable --now opennms
 ```

 #### Error: Can't connect to the web user interface
 Verify if the web application is running on port 8980/tcp
 ```bash
 ss -lnpt sport = :8980
 ```

 Firewalld is running by default and is blocking 8980/tcp access to the web user interface.
-You can allow the connction with
+You can allow the connection with
 ```bash
 sudo firewall-cmd --permanent --add-port=8980/tcp
 sudo systemctl reload firewalld